-Everything we know about LoL champion Seraphine: release date, abilities | Dexerto.com
+Everything we know about LoL champion Seraphine: release date, abilities - Dexerto

 Seraphine abilities

-The singer has already had two of her abilities leaked, thanks to dataminer PixelButts, who found the mage’s passive and E in the Wild Rift game files.
+The singer has already had her abilities leaked, thanks to dataminer PixelButts, who originally found the mage’s passive and E in the Wild Rift game files.
+When Wild Rift went into beta, they then found the remaining three.

 Her passive seems to incorporate a new “Echo” mechanic that allows her to cast abilities twice.
 Using her abilities near allies also grants “notes,” which gives her extra attack range and damage on her next attack.

-Seraphine’s third ability will shield all nearby ally champions, granting them movement speed — similar to Karma’s Inspire/Defiance.
+Her Q does magic damage in an area, increasing based on the enemy’s missing health.
+Her W will shield all nearby ally champions, granting them movement speed — similar to Karma’s Inspire/Defiance.
 However, if Seraphine is already shielded, close allies will be healed based on missing health instead.

+If they are already slowed, they’ll be rooted instead.
+Finally, her ultimate does magic damage to enemies and charms them for four seconds, increasing in range after touching an ally or enemy champion.

-This, combined with the Echo passive, means Seraphine can shield and heal her allies at the same time if she has her passive stacked.
+These abilities, combined with the Echo passive, means Seraphine has a lot of utility.
+She can shield and heal her allies at the same time if she has her passive stacked, or double down with her Q damage, or even slow then root enemies.

-We may have been given an early look at two of Seraphine’s abilities, but the remainder of the mage’s kit — her Q, W, and ultimate — have yet to be confirmed.

-fineee here, ty @PixelButts easier to find it from our convo than to actually go dig it out pic.twitter.com/MHxb3TFoVv
+This kit isn’t official as of yet, but if it’s in the Wild Rift game files, you can hazard a guess that they’ll be coming to League of Legends too.

+Someone asked me to take another look at the Brazil Wild Rift data (from June 2020) and I think I have all of Seraphine's kit now, or at least as much as was there at the time, not sure about the new build yet

 Seraphine release date